oliverswitzer/leftovers-sinatra-angular/README.md

 ![Rescuisine](public/app/img/Rescuisine_screenShot.png)

-Rescuisine is a web application that allows Restaurants to simply and quickly post the food they are about to throw out so Homeless Shelters can come and pick it up.
+Rescuisine is a web application that allows Restaurants to simply and quickly post the food they are about to throw out so Homeless Shelter Volunteers can come and pick it up.

 ## Demo